merry-berry-acai/docs/README.md

 Customers can personalise their orders by selecting their preferred sizes, toppings, and special instructions.
 This level of customisation allows for a tailored experience that meets individual tastes and dietary preferences.

-### 6. **Promote Customer Engagement:**

-By enabling user reviews and ratings, the project fosters a sense of community, where customers can share their experiences and provide valuable feedback on products.
-This helps to continuously improve the offerings and ensures customer satisfaction.

 ## Features